Everything You Need to Know About Mens Silver Chains

 Titanium is costlier than steel, but still looks less "rich" as compared to sterling silver.
 It is a highly durable metal used in many other commercial applications, and can also be found in jewelry such as necklaces and rings.
 Choosing Titanium is a personal preference for a low maintenance product.

 Heavy and solid looking, the 'box chain' pattern is made up of perfectly square links that interchange with each other.
 Its made to be worn without a pendant.
+Due to its composition, box chain necklaces tend to be heavier than other designs.

+A classic design made famous in the hip hop world.
 Rope chains have braided, weaved links that give a very distinctive, vintage appearance.
 Due to their intricate composition, they're extremely durable.

 The Byzantine pattern is sophisticated looking, and almost similar to a bicycle chain.
 They traditionally have black oxidization accents within the links for a richer look.